elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- {:.pr} Kiss of precious stones, oblivion of blood, beautiful as the freed memory of fresh forgetting, revenge rose with the day's ear, and all the vanilla dust weaves the nights' flesh, and all the wasps salivate the nights' cassava, and all the sphygens sign the nights' back, have forced them to see their lock's eye.
+- {:.pr} Kiss of precious stones, oblivion of blood, beautiful as the freed memory of fresh forgetting, revenge rose with the day's ear, and all the vanilla dust weaving the nights' flesh, and all the wasps salivating the nights' cassava, and all the barracudas signing the the back of the night, have been forced to see through their keyhole eye.

 ---